 One way to show discrimination is through what is known as a “quid pro quo” claim; Instruction 5.1.3 provides a model for instructions on such a claim.
 Another way to show discrimination is through what is termed a “hostile work environment” claim; Instructions 5.1.4 and 5.1.5 provide models for instructions on such claims.

 Instruction 5.1.3’s third element is appropriate for use in quid pro quo cases where the supervisor expressly or impliedly conditioned a job benefit (or avoidance of a job detriment) on the plaintiff’s submission to supervisor’s conduct at the time of the conduct.
-“However, [Third Circuit] law contains no requirement that the plaintiff show that the employer implicitly or explicitly threatened retaliation when making the advance.”
+“However, [Court of Appeals] law contains no requirement that the plaintiff show that the employer implicitly or explicitly threatened retaliation when making the advance.”
 Farrell v.
 Planters Lifesavers Co., 206 F.3d 271, 282 (3d Cir.
 2000).
 So long as the plaintiff shows “that his or her response to unwelcome advances was subsequently used as a basis for a decision about compensation, etc. ...., the plaintiff need not show that submission was linked to compensation, etc. at or before the time when the advances occurred.”
 Robinson v.
 City of Pittsburgh, 120 F.3d 1286, 1297 (3d Cir.
 1997), abrogated on other grounds by Burlington Northern & Santa Fe Ry.
 Co. v.
 White, 548 U.S. 53 (2006).
 See also 29 C.F.R. § 1604.11(a)(2).
 In a case where the plaintiff rests the quid pro quo claim on the argument that the plaintiff’s response was subsequently used as a basis for a decision concerning a job benefit or detriment, the third element in the model instruction should be revised or omitted.

 Employer liability